 Burnout generally refers to a state of physical and emotional exhaustion that leaves one completely drained and unable to function and cope with everyday life demands.

-It usually occurs when a person gets exposed to stress for prolonged periods without taking concrete steps to manage it.
+As noted, this condition usually occurs when a person gets exposed to stress for prolonged periods without taking concrete steps to manage it.
 Essentially, burnout is a response to this persistent and unresolved stress.

 It is generally challenging to determine whether one has burnout or chronic stress.
 However, asking yourself specific questions can help you know if you have burnout, allowing you to take action and seek appropriate help.
-Usually, these questions include:

 - Do you feel physically, cognitively, and emotionally exhausted?